gruiz-barbosa/deploy-wvd/README.md

 # deploy-wvd

-Ensure that you meet the requirements for Windows Virtual Desktop.
+<b>Ensure that you meet the requirements for Windows Virtual Desktop.</b>

 1- DC/AAD DS <br>
 2- WVD tenant must be created <br>